nicedreams/rsyncsnap/README.md

 ```
 rsyncsnap

+https://github.com/nicedreams/rsyncsnap

 Uses rsync to create incremental snapshots with hard links.
-https://github.com/nicedreams/rsyncsnap
+Only changed files use disk space.

-Add directories to backup in rsyncsnap.include (mandatory)
+Add directories to backup in rsyncsnap.include file (mandatory)
-Add directories to exclude in rsyncsnap.exclude (optional)
+Add directories to exclude in rsyncsnap.exclude file (optional)
-Use examples from git repo.
+Use include/exclude examples from git repo README if needed.

+Name of backup is set using first part of filename.
+Can name include
+file anything you want and extension is not required.

 USAGE:
   rsyncsnap <include_file> <destination> <snapshots> <options>

-  rsyncsnap /root/rsyncsnap.include /mnt/backups/rsyncsnap 30 \
+  rsyncsnap /root/rsyncsnap.include /mnt/backups/rsyncsnap 15 \\
-            --exclude /root/rsyncsnap.exclude \
+            --exclude /root/rsyncsnap.exclude \\
-            --logfile /var/log/rsyncsnap.log \
+            --logfile /var/log/rsyncsnap.log \\
-            --email user@domain \
+            --email user@domain \\
             --syslog

-  rsyncsnap /root/rsyncsnap.include user@domain:/home/user/backups/rsyncsnap \
+  rsyncsnap /root/rsyncsnap.include \\
+            user@domain:/home/user/backups/rsyncsnap 15 \\
-            --exclude /root/rsyncsnap.exclude \
+            --exclude /root/rsyncsnap.exclude \\
-            --logfile /var/log/rsyncsnap.log
+            --logfile /var/log/rsyncsnap-remote.log

   <include_file>  Full path and filename of rsyncsnap.include file
   <destination>   Where to store backups: /mnt/backups/rsyncsnap
-  <snapshots>     Amount of snapshots to keep: 30
+  <snapshots>     Amount of snapshots to keep: 15

-CAUTION:        If snapshot amount is set to 1, all snapshots will be removed.
+CAUTION:        If snapshot amount is set to 1, all snapshots will be
+                removed and be left with a single backup.

-SSH NOTICE:     - Script will preserve hardlinks to remote system as long as
+SSH NOTICE:     - Script will preserve hardlinks to remote system as
-                  using filesystem that supports hardlinks like ext4.
+                  long as using filesystem that supports hardlinks
+                  like ext4.
-                - Recommended to use ssh key authentication for cron jobs using
+                - Recommended to use ssh key authentication for cron
-                  ~/.ssh/config file.
+                  jobs using ~/.ssh/config file.
+                - Need to be able to login to remote server as root
+                  when backing up /etc and other system files.
+                  Recommend modify remote server /etc/sshd_config with:
+                    PermitRootLogin without-password
+                  to allow root login only with ssh keys.

 OPTIONS:
-  -e | --exclude  Path and filename of exclude file: /home/user/rsyncsnap.exclude
+  -e | --exclude  Path of exclude file: /home/user/rsyncsnap.exclude

-  -l | --logfile  Path and filename of logfile: /var/log/rsyncsnap.log
+  -l | --logfile  Path of logfile: /var/log/rsyncsnap.log

   --syslog        Send SUCCESS/ERROR message to syslog using logger

   --email         Send email (mail command)
                   --email user@domain.com  OR  --email root

+  --datetime      Default: GMT-%Y.%m.%d-%H.%M.%S
+                  Change date/time formatting of backup directory
+                  Uses linux date command formatting
+                  --datetime %m.%d.%Y-%H.%M

+  --test          Perform rsync version backup using --dry-run to test
+                  backup.
+No actual backup will be performed.
+                  Use without -l, --syslog or --email options.

 Single Run Options:
-  -du | --size    Display accurate size of entire backup destination (du)
+  -du | --size    Get accurate size of entire backup destination (du)
                   --size /mnt/backups/rsyncsnap/

-  --hardlinks     Check inode hardlink info on a file in backup destination
+  --hardlinks     Check inode hardlink info of file in backup
                   --hardlinks <backup_destination> <filename_to_check>
                   --hardlinks /mnt/backups/rsyncsnap filename.ext

   --help          Print this usage information

+RESTORE:
+  To restore files from backup, manually copy files from backup
+  date/time destination directory to original or alternate location.
 ```

 ----------------------------------------------------------------------------------